Justin Shouse: Iceland

 On 19 April 2017, Shouse announced his retirement from playing professional basketball.

 On 27 January 2019, Stjarnan retired Shouse's number 12 jersey.

 On 12 June 2019, Shouse decided to return to basketball, signing with newly promoted 1. deild karla club Álftanes where he met up with his former Stjarnan coach Hrafn Kristjánsson.
-He however decided to abandon his comeback due to health reasons before the start of the season.
+He however decided to abandon his comeback for health reasons before the start of the season.

 National team career

 Shouse received an Icelandic citizenship in 2011.
 He was selected for the Icelandic national basketball team that won bronze in the 2013 Games of the Small States of Europe.

 Coaching career

 Shouse was a player-coach for Drangur in 2005-2006 and led the team to a 6-12 record in 1. deild karla.
 In 2008 he led Snæfell women's team to a with a perfect record in the 1. deild kvenna and promotion to Úrvalsdeild kvenna.
 After his playing career with Stjarnan ended, Shouse served as an assistant coach to Hrafn Kristjánsson at Stjarnan during the 2017–18 Úrvalsdeild season.